peterhinch/micropython-mqtt/bridge/BRIDGE.md

  acquires a valid time value return is "as soon as possible".
 A call to `get_time` causes the ESP8266 to issue `socket.getaddrinfo()` which unfortunately is currently a blocking call.
 This can delay overall responsiveness for the duration.
 Typical usage is to set the RTC.
+The timeout applies on the assumption that WiFi is up.
+Otherwise the timeout begins when connectivity is restored.

 Detection of outages can be slow depending on application code.
 The client pings the broker, but infrequently.
 Detection will occur if a publication